Pick the base before the mood

 Best for: Families, event travelers, and guests who care more about arrival ease, parking, or shuttle logic

-RISD Museum makes College Hill feel purposeful instead of just scenic because it gives the district a real daytime center of gravity.
+RISD Museum makes College Hill feel purposeful instead of just scenic because it gives the district a real daytime focus.

 Best for: Travelers who want one serious daytime reason to go uphill and slow the city down